kubernetes/enhancements/keps/sig-scheduling/5229-asynchronous-api-calls-during-scheduling/README.md

 ### 2: What component should handle the API calls

-Another thing worth considering is how to indeed make the API calls asynchronous and what component should be responsible for this.
+Another thing worth considering is how to indeed make the API calls asynchronous and which component should be responsible for this.
+Two alternatives were considered.
+Ultimately, both contributed to the design of the final architecture, which consists of both queueing and caching approaches.

 #### 2.1: Make the API calls queued in a separate component